Doctors Note Logo

 Take action early.

-Start by evaluating your symptoms with a free symptom checker to understand what might be happening and whether medical evaluation is needed, then speak to a doctor.
+Start by using Ubie's AI-powered symptom checker to quickly assess what might be causing your symptoms and get clear guidance on next steps, then speak to a doctor.
 Especially if symptoms are worsening, persistent, or accompanied by pain, blood in the urine, or sudden changes.

 Your sexual health and urinary health are connected—and both matter.
 The sooner you address the issue, the more treatment options you'll have, and the better your long-term outcomes are likely to be.